takenet/blip-docs/source/includes/en/_introduction.md

 #Introduction

-Welcome to **Blip Docs**😊!
+Welcome to **Blip Docs**!

 The main goal of **Blip Docs** is to provide **technical development knowledge** on the Blip platform and present various **code samples**.
 These are the minimum necessary concepts for who wants to explore all power of Blip.

 <aside class="notice">
-If you are <b>not</b> interested in technical programming information, please access <a href="https://help.blip.ai">Blip's Help Center</a>.
+If you are <b>not</b> interested in technical programming information, please access our<a href="https://help.blip.ai"> Help Center</a>.
 </aside>

-Here, you will find code samples on the **right side** for each subject.
+Here you will find code samples on the **right side** for each subject.
 The samples are presented in C\#, JavaScript and as a generic HTTP request that you can use in your favorite programming language.
 In the **left side menu**, you will find a step-by-step guide for each big subject on Blip.

 **Essential information:**